MicrosoftDocs/VBA-Docs/api/Publisher.Page.XOffsetWithinReaderSpread.md

 api_name:
 - Publisher.Page.XOffsetWithinReaderSpread
 ms.assetid: 42ae7545-78f5-c034-33b4-f8c8f6a0b935
-ms.date: 06/08/2017
+ms.date: 06/11/2019
 localization_priority: Normal
 ---

 # Page.XOffsetWithinReaderSpread property (Publisher)

-Returns a  **Single** that represents the distance (in points) from the left edge of the reader spread to the left edge of the page.
+Returns a **Single** that represents the distance (in [points](../language/glossary/vbe-glossary.md#point)) from the left edge of the reader spread to the left edge of the page.
 Read-only.

 ## Syntax